Skip to main content

 The topic system is great because it lets us write smaller, simpler nodes that are good at one thing, and can communicate with each other to solve larger problems.
 For example, the rplidar_node only needs to know how to talk to the laser hardware and publish a LaserScan message, it doesn't care what anyone else does with that message afterwards.
 Likewise, a node that utilises lidar data doesn't need to know how to communicate with every different lidar model out there, it just needs to subscribe to a topic with LaserScan messages.

-Topics and Messages
+Topics and messages

 Two useful commands for working with topics are: